Download PDF

 - FDI Inflow:

-Norway’s economic freedom score is 76.9, making its economy the 14th freest in the 2022 Index.
-Norway is ranked 10th among 45 countries in the Europe region, and its overall score is above the regional and world averages.
+Norway’s economic freedom score is 76.9, making its economy the 12th freest in the 2023 Index.
+Its score is unchanged from last year.
+Norway is ranked 9th out of 44 countries in the Europe region, and its overall score is well above the world and regional averages.

 Background

 Norway abandoned its traditional neutrality and became a charter member of NATO in 1949.
 It also joined the European Free Trade Association.
-A minority center-left coalition led by Prime Minister Jonas Gahr Stoere of the Labor Party with the agrarian Center Party took office in October 2021.
-The former center-right minority government was weakened by a dispute over the repatriation of ISIS members.
+A minority center-left coalition of Prime Minister Jonas Gahr Stoere’s Labor Party and the agrarian Center Party took office in October 2021.
 Norway is one of the world’s most prosperous countries, and the production of oil and gas accounts for 20 percent of its economy.
 Other important sectors include hydropower, fish, forests, and minerals.
-State revenues from petroleum are deposited in the world’s largest sovereign wealth fund.
+Revenues from petroleum are deposited in the world’s largest sovereign wealth fund.
 Unemployment is typically low, but the aging of the population presents challenges.

 Rule of Law